Skip to main content

-Máirín Nic Eoin MRIA: Irish Language
+Máirín Nic Eoin MRIA: Irish language researcher

 Professor Nic Eoin researchs modern and contemporary Irish-language literature, examining also the changing social and sociolinguistic contexts of literary production in Irish.